omnilib/attribution/docs/guide.rst

     creating or updating the package's version file (if :attr:`version_file` is ``true``), and should match the top-level namespace used when importing your package at runtime.

+.. attribute:: ignored_authors
+    :type: str | list[str]
+    :value: []

+    List of author names (or patterns) that will be ignored and excluded when showing project revisions.
+For example, when tagging a new release, any configured authors will be excluded from the list of revisions displayed as part of the message template.

+    This can be helpful for excluding noisy or frequent commits from automated sources that aren't likely to be relevant when writing release notes.

 .. attribute:: signed_tags
     :type: bool